LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 - `FACTION_MYFACTION = FACTION:Register()` becomes `FACTION_MYFACTION = FACTION.index`

 ## Flags (`ix.flag`)
-Flags are functionally equivalent in Helix.
+Flags are functionally equivalent in Lilia.
 To add a new flag:

 ```
 -- before